 Jean-Pierre continued, explaining the spirit behind the goodbye parties and the retrospective album left for Ganzourgou residents:

 “So, it is no coincidence that with our teammate Alban, we decided that this ‘roof/forgiveness’ theme would infuse the festivities that brought together the children, parents and authorities in each of the nine places where ATD Fourth World has facilitated book-based, knowledge-sharing activities for many years.
-These events were family celebrations where young and old shared stories and proverbs to say thank you in a reciprocal gratitude for all those years when learned from each other.
+These events were family celebrations where young and old shared stories and proverbs to say thank you in reciprocal gratitude for all those years when they learned from each other.
 In the people’s words, noted patiently over the years, the depth of the encounters and sharing is evident.
 The wisdom that comes through about family, education, peace, solidarity, and fraternity, confirms that people in rural areas have a lot to contribute to the modern world — in Burkina Faso and everywhere else.

 “One of those quotes collected from members still resonates for me: ‘We first seek peace.
 If we seek strength first, then it will take up all the space and we will never gain peace.’
 The wisdom and involvement of people of the region have been gathered into a collection of quotes, testimonies, and photos, rendered in the Mossi language of Mooré and in French.
 We hope it will serve as a touchstone to the younger generations of the Ganzourgou province, as well as an inspiration to people elsewhere in the world to continue believing in their fellow human beings.”